Table of contents

 Long-Term Risks of Overuse

 The habitual consumption of edibles might lead to edible addiction.
-Wherein over time, an individual may be used to its effects and start depending on the substance to deal with stress or emotional problems, which in the long term may affect their mental and physical health condition.
+Over time, an individual may become used to its effects and start depending on the substance to deal with stress or emotional problems, which in the long term may affect their mental and physical health.

 If marijuana edibles abuse is affecting you or a loved one, it is time to take action in pursuit of recovery.
 Here’s how to get help: